 HELCATS recognises the synergy between solar and heliospheric physics research (both of which are European strengths) and their applied space weather aspect, currently a topic of vigorous debate in many political and scientific arenas.
 With the impending development of a European space weather capability, HELCATS has real, practical relevance.

 The HELCATS consortium is led by STFC’s Rutherford Appleton Laboratory.
-The Coordinator is Professor Richard A Harrison and the Scientific and Technical Manager is Dr Jackie A Davies.
+The Coordinator is Professor Richard A Harrison, the Scientific Manager is Dr Jackie A Davies and the Technical Manager is Dr Jason P Byrne.
 The list of beneficiaries is given in Table 1.
 The HELCATS workpackage (WP) structure is given in Table 2.

 Table 1: HELCATS Beneficiaries